 Thanks to our funders

-This project has been funded by the U.S. Fish and Wildlife Service Partners in Conservation Program, the Trinity County Resource Advisory Committee, the Shasta Regional Foundation, the Cal Recycle Program and the Trinity County Office of Education.
+This project has been funded by the U.S. Fish and Wildlife Service Partners for Fish and Wildlife Program, the Trinity County Resource Advisory Committee, the Shasta Regional Foundation, the Cal Recycle Program and the Trinity County Office of Education.